Simply Good Foods (NASDAQ:SMPL) PT Raised to $48.00

-Simply Good Foods (NASDAQ:SMPL – Get Rating) had its target price hoisted by equities researchers at Deutsche Bank Aktiengesellschaft from $45.00 to $48.00 in a report issued on Thursday, The Fly reports.
-Deutsche Bank Aktiengesellschaft’s price target would suggest a potential upside of 14.92% from the stock’s current price.
+Simply Good Foods (NASDAQ:SMPL – Get Rating) had its target price lifted by equities research analysts at Citigroup from $46.00 to $48.00 in a research report issued to clients and investors on Thursday, The Fly reports.
+The brokerage presently has a “buy” rating on the financial services provider’s stock.
+Citigroup’s price target would suggest a potential upside of 14.92% from the stock’s previous close.

-A number of other equities research analysts have also weighed in on SMPL.
-Morgan Stanley boosted their target price on Simply Good Foods from $37.00 to $39.00 and gave the company an “equal weight” rating in a research note on Thursday, January 6th.
-Credit Suisse Group raised Simply Good Foods from a “neutral” rating to an “outperform” rating and boosted their target price for the company from $38.00 to $45.00 in a research note on Thursday, January 6th.
-Zacks Investment Research raised Simply Good Foods from a “sell” rating to a “hold” rating in a research note on Thursday, January 27th.
-Mizuho boosted their target price on Simply Good Foods from $46.00 to $48.00 and gave the company a “buy” rating in a research note on Thursday.
-Finally, UBS Group initiated coverage on Simply Good Foods in a research note on Wednesday, March 30th.
-They issued a “buy” rating and a $44.00 target price for the company.
-Four investment analysts have rated the stock with a hold rating and eight have given a buy rating to the company’s stock.
-According to MarketBeat, the company presently has an average rating of “Buy” and a consensus price target of $44.58.
+Other equities analysts have also recently issued research reports about the stock.
+Morgan Stanley raised their price target on shares of Simply Good Foods from $37.00 to $39.00 and gave the company an “equal weight” rating in a research report on Thursday, January 6th.
+Zacks Investment Research raised shares of Simply Good Foods from a “sell” rating to a “hold” rating in a research report on Thursday, January 27th.
+Stephens raised their price target on shares of Simply Good Foods from $38.00 to $41.00 and gave the company an “equal weight” rating in a research report on Tuesday, January 4th.
+The Goldman Sachs Group decreased their price target on shares of Simply Good Foods from $50.00 to $45.00 and set a “buy” rating for the company in a research report on Wednesday, March 16th.
+Finally, UBS Group initiated coverage on shares of Simply Good Foods in a research report on Wednesday, March 30th.
+They issued a “buy” rating and a $44.00 price target for the company.
+Four research analysts have rated the stock with a hold rating and eight have given a buy rating to the company’s stock.
+According to MarketBeat.com, Simply Good Foods currently has an average rating of “Buy” and an average target price of $44.58.

-Several hedge funds have recently bought and sold shares of SMPL.
-Morgan Stanley grew its holdings in shares of Simply Good Foods by 11.3% during the 2nd quarter.
-Morgan Stanley now owns 741,687 shares of the financial services provider’s stock worth $27,079,000 after acquiring an additional 75,073 shares during the period.
-Strs Ohio grew its holdings in shares of Simply Good Foods by 4,633.3% during the 3rd quarter.
-Strs Ohio now owns 28,400 shares of the financial services provider’s stock worth $979,000 after acquiring an additional 27,800 shares during the period.
-State of New Jersey Common Pension Fund D grew its holdings in shares of Simply Good Foods by 3.1% during the 3rd quarter.
-State of New Jersey Common Pension Fund D now owns 75,918 shares of the financial services provider’s stock worth $2,618,000 after acquiring an additional 2,271 shares during the period.
-Emerald Advisers LLC grew its holdings in shares of Simply Good Foods by 3.3% during the 3rd quarter.
-Emerald Advisers LLC now owns 1,167,775 shares of the financial services provider’s stock worth $40,277,000 after acquiring an additional 37,560 shares during the period.
-Finally, Maryland State Retirement & Pension System purchased a new position in shares of Simply Good Foods during the 3rd quarter worth approximately $1,167,000.
-Hedge funds and other institutional investors own 89.50% of the company’s stock.
+A number of institutional investors and hedge funds have recently made changes to their positions in the stock.
+Norges Bank purchased a new stake in Simply Good Foods in the fourth quarter valued at $32,035,000.
+Barclays PLC lifted its position in Simply Good Foods by 33.9% in the fourth quarter.
+Barclays PLC now owns 116,084 shares of the financial services provider’s stock valued at $4,827,000 after acquiring an additional 29,412 shares during the last quarter.
+BlackRock Inc. lifted its position in Simply Good Foods by 0.7% in the fourth quarter.
+BlackRock Inc. now owns 12,901,253 shares of the financial services provider’s stock valued at $536,305,000 after acquiring an additional 88,056 shares during the last quarter.
+Deutsche Bank AG lifted its position in Simply Good Foods by 4.5% in the fourth quarter.
+Deutsche Bank AG now owns 56,846 shares of the financial services provider’s stock valued at $2,363,000 after acquiring an additional 2,467 shares during the last quarter.
+Finally, California State Teachers Retirement System lifted its position in Simply Good Foods by 2.0% in the fourth quarter.
+California State Teachers Retirement System now owns 119,057 shares of the financial services provider’s stock valued at $4,949,000 after acquiring an additional 2,308 shares during the last quarter.
+89.50% of the stock is owned by hedge funds and other institutional investors.

 The Simply Good Foods Company operates as a consumer packaged food and beverage company in North America and internationally.
 The company develops, markets, and sells snacks and meal replacements.
 It offers protein bars, ready-to-drink shakes, sweet and salty snacks, cookies, pizza, protein chips, recipes, and confectionery products, as well as licensed frozen meals under the Atkins, Atkins Endulge, and Quest brand names.